Agoric/documentation/main/zoe/guide/contracts/covered-call.md

 ## Exercising the Option

-Now that Dave owns the option he can exercise the option by making and completing a proposal to the covered call.
-First, he escrows with Zoe, then he calls the `exercise` method to complete the proposal:
+Now that Dave owns the option he can exercise the option.
+He can exercise the option by submitting an offer that pays the required exercise price in exchange for the underlying asset:

 ```js
 const daveCoveredCallProposal = harden({